blkhanhlinh/bookshelf-v2/README.md

 ## For contributors

 Please create a new branch for your contribution.
-DO NOT upload code to the `master` branch directly.
+DO NOT upload code to the `main` branch directly.

 📌 Naming branch: